-You don’t have to make your head explode dealing with the planning of your digital advertising, since there is now a robot that uses artificial intelligence to do it for you...
+You don’t have to make your head explode dealing with the planning of your digital advertising, since there is now a solution that uses artificial intelligence to do it for you...

 Share what your experience with advertising has been up till now in the comments below.
 Was it good?
 Bad?
 What do you feel you need?